icelary/kirk/source/youtube/jE62NX44-_c.md

 ## Summary

-Witness to the shooting discusses his experienece.
+Witness to the shooting discusses his experienece and calls for discussion over violence.

 ## Description